Evolution of Browser Games: Flash to HTML5 Timeline

 Category: Tech History / Gaming

-Timeline-style graphic of Flash → HTML5 transformation in browser games
+A timeline-illustration on how Flash → HTML5 transition happened in browser games

 Introduction

-Browser games have come a long way.
-What began as simple experiments — small animations, simple puzzles, or click-based gameplay — has transformed into a multi-million-player industry powered by HTML5, WebGL, and cross-platform cloud technology.
+Browser games have evolved a lot.
+What initially started as simple tests in the form of small animations, puzzles or click-based games has become an industry where millions play and is driven by HTML5, WebGL and cross-platform cloud technology.

 In the Mid-1990s, Gaming Was...